+For the FSU2R, we used a fixed surface tension $\sigma_0=1.2$ MeV\,fm$^{-2}$, since no fitting is available in the literature.
+We are aware that this is a naive approximation, but we would like to obtain our results with two independent functionals to see whether the results are model dependent and we are certain that the results would only change quantitatively had we chosen more appropriate values.
+We have checked that for higher values of the surface interaction (around 1.4 MeV\,fm$^{-2}$), the pasta disappears at lower densities and even lower if SRC are included.
+For lower values (around $1.03$~MeV\,fm$^{-2}$), the opposite happens, i.e., the pasta survives up to higher densities and SRC effects also decrease the transition density.

+Hence, neither the Coulomb, nor the surface energy have been chosen to depend on the SRC.
+However, the symmetry energy is a quantity that depends explicitly on the SRC and has indirect consequences on the appearance of the pasta phase.
+One can see the expression of the symmetry energy with SRC, for instance, in~\cite{cai}.

-For the FSU2R functional, we used a fixed surface tension $\sigma_0=1.2$ MeV\,fm$^{-2}$.
-The geometries considered are droplets and bubbles (3D), rods and tubes (2D) and slabs (1D).
+The geometries considered are droplets and bubbles (3D), rods and tubes (2D), and slabs (1D).
 In this work, fluctuations are not taken into account as done in~\cite{flut1,Pelicer:2021ils}, but an extension to take them into account is planned for a future work.
 Hence, to obtain the preferential ground state and its corresponding geometry at each density, the homogeneous phase is compared with the pasta phase for each internal structure.
 The lower one in free energy is the preferential matter.